-Citizen launched this rather unique vertical-clutch column wheel 8110 chronograph in 1972 - like the all original, just serviced 1979 example for sale here - and its compact movement has a high beat, running at 28,800 beats per hour.
+Citizen launched this rather unique vertical-clutch column wheel 8110 chronograph in 1972 - like the all original, just serviced 1977 example here with its original bracelet - and its compact movement has a high beat, running at 28,800 beats per hour.
 Of note, the 8110 movement was Citizen’s answer to Seiko’s famed 6139 movement, with one key difference - Citizen’s well designed 8110, unlike the 6139, featured hand winding and ‘flyback,’ which allows the wearer to zero the chronograph whilst it’s running, rather than having to stop it first, then restart.
 This permits an instant stop and re-start of the chronograph function.

 The compact design of the movement in the 1970's 'flyback' Citizen 8110 "Challenge Timer" automatic bullhead chronograph allowed smaller casing, so the 8110 tends to be lighter than, for example, the Seiko 6139 (which did not have a flyback feature) chronographs of the period.
 The 8110 is a far more compact version of the Seiko’s own bullhead design, the 6138-0049.